cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 Reqirements:

-- Ansible installed on workstation ( Linux/RedHat workstation)
+- Install Ansible on workstation ( Linux/RedHat workstation)

 - SSH PUBLIC KEY AUTHENTICATION required for installation.
 (You should be able to connect to the server using ssh without a password)